Skip to main content

 After the injection:

-• Apply light pressure with a clean cotton ball or swab.
-Do not rub.
+• Apply light pressure with a clean cotton ball or swab, without rubbing.

-• A small bump (wheal) at the injection site is common with subcutaneous injections.
-It is just the fluid sitting in the tissue before it absorbs.
-It will flatten within 15-30 minutes.
+• A small raised bump, or wheal, is common with subcutaneous injections.
+It is simply fluid sitting in the tissue before absorption and typically flattens within 15-30 minutes.

-If a particular site consistently hurts more than others, you may be hitting a nerve-dense area.
-Shift your injection point half an inch in any direction.
-The abdomen has spots that sting and spots right next to them that you cannot feel at all.
+If a particular site consistently hurts more than others, the injection point may be in a nerve-dense area.
+Shifting the injection point half an inch in any direction usually helps.
+The abdomen contains points that sting and adjacent points that are barely perceptible.

 Common Injection Mistakes

 Injecting too shallow.
-If the needle barely enters the skin, the peptide ends up in the dermis (the skin layer itself) instead of the subcutaneous fat.
-This causes a raised, red welt that takes hours to absorb.
+If the needle barely enters the skin, the peptide is deposited in the dermis rather than the subcutaneous fat.
+This produces a raised, red welt that takes hours to absorb.
 It is not harmful, but absorption is less efficient.
-Make sure the needle is fully inserted for SubQ injections with short needles (5/16 inch at 90 degrees).
+The needle should be fully inserted for subcutaneous injections with short needles (5/16 inch at 90 degrees).

 Injecting too deep.
-With a 1/2 inch needle at 90 degrees in a lean person, you can go through the fat and into muscle.
-The peptide absorbs faster intramuscularly, which changes the pharmacokinetics.
-Use a 45-degree angle with 1/2 inch needles to stay subcutaneous, or switch to 5/16 inch needles.
+With a 1/2 inch needle at 90 degrees in a lean person, the needle can pass through the fat and into muscle.
+The peptide then absorbs faster intramuscularly, which alters the pharmacokinetics.
+Using a 45-degree angle with 1/2 inch needles, or switching to 5/16 inch needles, keeps the injection subcutaneous.

 Not letting alcohol dry.
-If you inject through wet alcohol on the skin, it stings.
-The alcohol needs 10-15 seconds to evaporate.
-Wait for it to dry before inserting the needle.
+Injecting through wet alcohol stings.
+The alcohol needs 10-15 seconds to evaporate, so it is worth waiting for the skin to dry before inserting the needle.

-Pulling the needle out too fast.
-Yanking the needle creates a larger exit wound and can cause more bleeding.
-Withdraw smoothly and steadily.
+Withdrawing the needle too quickly.
+Pulling the needle out abruptly creates a larger exit wound and can cause more bleeding.
+It should be withdrawn smoothly and steadily.

-Injecting into visibly bruised or irritated skin.
-If a spot is bruised, red, or swollen from a previous injection, skip it entirely.
+Injecting into bruised or irritated skin.
+A site that is bruised, red, or swollen from a previous injection should be avoided entirely.
 Injecting into damaged tissue increases pain and may reduce absorption.
-Move to a different site and let the area heal.
+It is better to use a different site and allow the area to heal.

 Forgetting to remove the needle cap.
-This sounds too obvious to mention, but it happens.
-If you feel unusual resistance when you try to inject, check the cap before pushing harder.
+This may seem too obvious to mention, but it does occur.
+Unusual resistance on attempting to inject is a signal to check the cap rather than push harder.

 Get the peptide cheat sheet